Jaimeloeuf/police-man/README.md

     - Admin accounts can be grouped together by their organizations.

 --------------------------------------------------
+## IAM Definition
-## Definition for "IAM and how this project treats it"
+Definitions for "IAM and how this project treats this definition".
 Below are the 2 parts to this IAM story, Identity provisioning and Authorization/Access-management.

 ## Identity management